rishabh15b/TextTranslationApi/README.md

 # Project Title

-Text-Translation-Api
+## Text-Translation-Api

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, Npm, installed in your environement.

 ### Node
 - #### Node installation on Windows